Master X Master

-Master X Master (MXM) was a multiplayer online battle arena (MOBA) video game developed and published by NCsoft.
+Master X Master (MXM) is a multiplayer online battle arena (MOBA) video game developed and published by NCsoft.

 Gameplay

 MXM was a MOBA with third-person shooter characteristics.
 Each player controlled two playable characters known as "Masters".
 There were 30 Masters as of January 2016.
 Each had unique abilities and different styles of play.
 The Masters were characters from previous NCsoft-published games, as well as new characters.
 The player could switch between two Masters throughout the game, where the unused Master could regenerate its health.
 There was a cooldown associated with switching, as well as death.
 The player in MXM used the WASD keys and computer mouse to move and point the character, though the game provided the option for the player to move the character solely with the mouse.
 Switching the Masters used the mouse wheel.
 Each Master had four special abilities, with one ability a more-powerful move, and each of these abilities had a cooldown.
 Also uncharacteristically, the game allowed player characters to jump and dodge enemy attacks.
 Using the mouse to aim, many of the game's abilities were based on projectiles and skill shots.

 NCsoft planned to restrict gameplay on the large maps to the genre-standard two teams of five players, while smaller teams would have smaller maps, which would force player interaction.
 Both large and small maps will have three lanes with which to attack the opposing team's base.
 It was played in matches between two teams who each occupy their own base on the map.

 The game had a science fiction setting.
 The game provided player versus environment (PvE) missions, uncharacteristic to the genre, as well as the characteristic player versus player (PvP) game mode.
 There were other game modes: team deathmatch, point control, AOS, and arena.
 The PvE mode was co-operative, meaning it allowed up to four players an action role-playing game experience: The players selected characters to play through a number of stages against computer-controlled enemies, ending each stage with a battle against a level boss.
 In this mode, the character progression was permanent.

 In the "Titan" mode of gameplay, which was a variant of point control, completing an objective would allow a team to summon a temporary super-creature called a Titan to their side to attack the enemy base.
 GameZone originally reported that the objective was defeating multiple enemies, while IGN reported that capturing and holding control points would cause the Titan to spawn.
 To end a game in this mode, the team must either have the most points at the end of the timed match, or must reach a point threshold.